elManto/elmanto.github.io/posts/getting_a_phd_in_syssec.md

 In my case the net salary was approximately 1750 euros + ~150 euros of tickets to buy food.
 Life in the French Riviera (where EURECOM is located) is not cheap, a studio can be between 600 to 750 euros per month, and in addition you have to eat, live, and maintain a car (not mandatory, but I had it).
 By doing some maths, you can easily see that I didn't become rich during the Ph.D. but in the end I could survive and still save some money.

 And moreover, there are other incentives for you.
 Want to know what?
 Each conference paper accepted is one trip in a cool city (at least usually) and the university/lab typically pays entirely it.
-Obviously I was not that lucky because at the second year covid-19 stated and lasted until the end of the third year, but you'll be definitely more lucky than me.
+Obviously I was not that lucky because at the second year covid-19 started and lasted until the end of the third year, but you'll be definitely more lucky than me.
 For instance, the only conference that I attended was NDSS, that historically takes place in San Diego.
 I let you imagine how carefully I attended the conference ;)

 # After the Ph.D.